UP2018426/BoatGame/README.md

 This does come with the added side effect of having the vertices no longer being manipulated only along the Y-Axis, but also along the path of the wave.

+# 27/03/2024 & 28/03/2024
+## Getting the height of a Gerster Wave at a point

+The key thing that I had to figure out with the shader approach is to make sure that I can calculate the height of a wave at a certain point.
+I cannot simply read the vertex positions of the shader because the calculations are on the GPU.
+I would have to request the vertex positions asynchronously which has the downside of having a couple ms delay, making the calculations inconsistent and inaccurate.